TOP 6 mistakes of support agents. Solve them now

 Here is a therapeutic article for troubled support agents who are afraid to make mistakes.
 We suggest turning on the sounds of surfing or birds singing in the background?

 We talked to the Dashly support team about how to deal with the consequences of customer communication mistakes and stop considering them a disaster.
 You can use these tips even if an agent is at home and can’t get help from colleagues instantly.

-Spoiler alert: almost any situation can be solved through empathy and humane attitude.
+Spoiler alert: almost any situation can be solved through empathy and a humane attitude.

 How to help agents if they make mistakes remotely?

-Tell your agents that mutual assistance and empathy is especially important when working remotely.
+Tell your agents that mutual assistance and empathy are especially important when working remotely.
 Ask them to pay more attention to how others reply in order to help/praise/advise later.